dilyabareeva/quanda/README.md

 </details>

 ## Contribution
+We welcome contributions to quanda!
+You could contribute by:
+- Opening an issue to report a bug or request a feature
+- Submitting a pull request to fix a bug, add a new explainer wrapper, a new metric, or other feature.

-Clone the repository and run the following inside the repo root to install the dependencies:
+To set up the development environment, clone the repository and install the dependencies:

 ```bash
 pip install -e '.[dev]'